naccdata/nacc-flywheel/docs/form_scheduler/index.md

 1. Pulls the current list of project files with the specified queue tags and adds them to processing queues for each module sorted by file timestamp
 2. Process the queues in a round robin
     1. Check whether there are any submission pipelines running/pending; if so, wait for it to finish
-    2. Pull the next CSV from the queue and trigger the submission pipeline
+    2. Pull the next CSV from the queue and remove the queue tags
-    3. Remove the queue tags from the file
+    3. Trigger the submission pipeline
     4. Wait for the triggered submission pipeline to finish
     5. Send email to user that the submission pipeline is complete
     6. Move to next queue